avogel3/apt-search-service/README.md

 Apt Search Service
 ===

-A service that checks apartment community websites for their up to date listing, availability and prices.
+A service that checks apartment community websites for their up to date listings, availability and prices.
 Utilizes the Mechanize and Nokogiri libaries for webscraping

 ## Project Setup